Iceman (Marvel Comics): "Age of Apocalypse"

-In the "Age of Apocalypse" storyline, Bobby, along with the rest of the X-Men, is trained by Magneto.
-Because Magneto is harder on his students than Professor X, Bobby lacks his 616-counterpart's sense of humor.
-Instead, Bobby becomes very cold and inhuman, making his teammates feel uncomfortable.
-In addition to his normal abilities, Bobby is capable of breaking down his body and merging it with another body of water to travel great distances in a matter of seconds.
-He can bring others along through a process that he calls "moisture molecular inversion", though it is a painful process for the passengers.
-Bobby is also able to reconstitute his body from broken pieces.
-Just before Apocalypse's defeat, Colossus stormed right through Iceman, causing him to fall into pieces in an attempt to reach his sister.
-A couple of months later, Iceman, Exodus, Wild Child, and Morph were sent on a secret mission by Magneto; for a time, only Wild Child's fate was revealed.
+An alternate universe version of Iceman appears in "Age of Apocalypse".
+This version is a member of the X-Men who was trained by Magneto.
+Iceman is capable of breaking down his body and merging it with another body of water to travel great distances in a matter of seconds.

-Iceman returned in the Uncanny X-Force arc "The Dark Angel Saga", when the title team was forced to travel to the AoA reality.
-He abandoned the X-Men during a battle with the minions of Weapon X, who had by this time been transformed into that world's new Apocalypse, a defection later revealed to be the result of Iceman's having lost faith in his X-Men's ability to save their world.
-He was soon brought to Earth-616 by the Dark Beast, where he joined forces with Archangel on his quest to eradicate all life on Earth so he could create a new evolution process.
-Tired of seeing the people he cared about being killed fighting what he thought to be an unwinnable war, Drake agreed to help Archangel – despite the latter's now being the mainstream Marvel Universe's version of Drake's X-Men's arch-enemy, Apocalypse – in exchange for transport to the relative paradise that was Earth-616.
+Iceman returns in the Uncanny X-Force arc "The Dark Angel Saga", when the title team is forced to travel to the AoA reality.
+He abandons the X-Men during a battle with the minions of Weapon X, who had by this time been transformed into that world's new Apocalypse, a defection later revealed to be the result of Iceman having lost faith in his X-Men's ability to save their world.
+He is soon brought to Earth-616 by Dark Beast, where he joins forces with Archangel on his quest to eradicate all life on Earth and create a new evolution process.
+Tired of seeing the people he cared about being killed fighting what he thought to be an unwinnable war, Iceman agrees to help Archangel – despite the latter's now being the mainstream Marvel Universe's version of Drake's X-Men's arch-enemy, Apocalypse – in exchange for transport to Earth-616.

-After X-Force defeated Archangel, Bobby managed to escape with McCoy and most of Archangel's other minions, but eventually broke away from them and went into hiding, living a life of hedonistic bliss in Madripoor.
-The "Age of Apocalypse" version of Nightcrawler – who, after being brought to Earth-616 along with the rest of his world's X-Men to help take down Archangel, decided to stay behind there in order to track down and kill the various villains who also came to the mainstream Marvel Universe – eventually tracked Bobby down to execute him for his treason.
-Nightcrawler is quickly overwhelmed by Drake's avatars, but eventually forces Iceman into a factory boiler room, where there's not enough moisture in the air for him to effectively use his powers.
-Nightcrawler quickly disables his former friend, and shoves him into an incinerator, killing the once noble hero.
+After X-Force defeats Archangel, Iceman manages to escape with Dark Beast and most of Archangel's other minions, but eventually breaks away from them and goes into hiding, living a life of hedonistic bliss in Madripoor.
+The "Age of Apocalypse" version of Nightcrawler – who, after being brought to Earth-616 along with the rest of his world's X-Men to help take down Archangel, decided to stay behind there in order to track down and kill the various villains who also came to the mainstream Marvel Universe – eventually tracks Iceman down to execute him for treason.
+Nightcrawler is overwhelmed by Iceman's avatars, but eventually forces him into a factory boiler room, where there is not enough moisture in the air for him to effectively use his powers.
+Nightcrawler shoves Iceman into an incinerator, killing him.